Marlon Brando (1924-2004)

 Biography

-He cemented his pre-eminent position during the 1950's with performances in a variety of roles.
-He managed a singing role as Sky Masterson in 'Guys and Dolls' in 1955 ;as Sakini, a Japanese interpreter for the U.S. Army in postwar Japan in 'The Teahouse of the August Moon' the following year; as a Korean Air Force officer in Joshua Logan's 'Sayonara' in 1957 for which he received another Best Actor Academy Award nomination, and as a Nazi soldier in 'The Young Lions' in 1958.
+He cemented his pre-eminent position during the rest of the 1950's with brilliant performances in a variety of roles.
+He managed a singing role as Sky Masterson in 'Guys and Dolls' in 1955; as Sakini, a Japanese interpreter for the U.S. Army in postwar Japan in 'The Teahouse of the August Moon' the following year; as a Korean Air Force officer in Joshua Logan's 'Sayonara' in 1957 for which he received another Best Actor Academy Award nomination, as a Nazi soldier in 'The Young Lions' in 1958 after which played an enigmatic hippy in 'The Fugitive Kind' in 1960.

 Personal Life